 - PASS A PASS (VTAM CLSDST PASS) type session transfers control to the selected session.
 This option does not use virtual terminals.
 After the target session is logged off, the user is returned to the main menu.
-Because CL/SuperSession does not maintain control of the session, as such, product features like triggers and messaging are not available to users of PASS(ed) applications. - SINGLE A SINGLE type session uses a virtual terminal.
-CL/SuperSession remains in control of the session though product features like triggers and messaging are not available to users of this type of session.
-When you log off the session, you are returned to the Main Menu. - MULTI As the name implies, you can run more than one MULTI type session at a time.
+Because CL/SuperSession does not maintain control of the session, as such, product features like triggers and messaging are not available to users of PASS(ed) applications. - MULTI As the name implies, you can run more than one MULTI type session at a time.
 In addition, CL/SuperSession features, such as triggers and messaging remain available always.
 This option uses virtual terminals.